2014 GMB winner Baci looks magnificent in a white gown for her pregnancy shoot

-2014 Ghana's Most Beautiful Winner Baci Stuns As A White Gown For Her Beautiful Pregnancy Shoot
+2014 Ghana's Most Beautiful Royal Baci Rocks White Gown For Her Beautiful Pregnancy Shoot

 - 2014 Ghana's Most Beautiful winner, Royal Baci, has welcomed her second child in the United States of America

-- The happily married woman and her husband wore white outfits for the viral maternity photoshoot
+- The happily married woman and her husband wore white outfits for the trending maternity photoshoot

 - 2023 Ghana's Most Beautiful winner Selorm and other beauty queens have commented on the pregnancy photos

-2014 Ghana's Most Beautiful winner, Abigail Baci-Ara Bentie, popularly called Royal Baci, has shared stunning maternity photos on Instagram.
+2014 Ghana's Most Beautiful winner, Abigail Baci-Ara Bentie, popularly called Royal Baci, has shared wonderful maternity photos on Instagram.

-The beauty queen looked strapless in a bodycon dress with detachable sleeves as she flaunted her baby bump.
+The beauty queen looked angelic in a strapless bodycon dress with detachable sleeves as she flaunted her growing baby bump.

 The style influencer wore simple stud earrings while showing off her expensive wedding ring during the photoshoot.